 African species, including ostriches and zebras, were next.
 As I mentioned before, there were no elephants, giraffes, or hippos.

 After walking through a butterfly house, we saw a few more Colombian species, including a black bear, wild boars, and deer.

 The owl section was interesting, even though there were only about four species.
 It was a bit secluded from the rest of the zoo.

 Feline species, including lions, pumas, and tigers were next.
 The most interesting and popular animal in this section was the white tiger.

 There were more primates to be seen.
 Tiny monkeys from Colombia and baboons from Asia were on display.

 Then we got to see more Colombian species, including one interesting pen with iguanas, capybaras, and tapirs all together.
 The anteaters were next but weren’t visible.
 Neither were the coatís.

-The final part of the zoo was a special exhibit on Australian species.
+The final part of the zoo was an exhibit on Australian species.
 Kangaroos and emus along with a few birds and reptiles were the stars of the show.